GCC stepping up efforts to address food security challenges through agri-tech solutions

 PHOTO

-GCC: A new Covid-19 Response Report (CRR), produced by Oxford Business Group (OBG) in partnership with the Arab Organisation for Agricultural Development (AOAD), highlights the investment opportunities emerging in agri-tech across the Gulf as GCC countries move collaboratively and individually to find sustainable solutions for their food security challenges.
+Muscat - The Gulf Cooperation Council (GCC) countries are stepping up efforts to address food security challenges collaboratively and individually to find sustainable solutions for their food security challenges, a new report says.

-Titled “Agri-tech & Food Security in the GCC”, the report shines a spotlight on the wide-ranging strategies for agricultural innovation and food production taking shape across the region in an easy-to-navigate and accessible format that includes key data and infographics.
+A new COVID-19 Response Report (CRR), produced by Oxford Business Group (OBG) in partnership with the Arab Organisation for Agricultural Development (AOAD), titled 'Agri-tech and Food Security in the GCC', the report shines a spotlight on the wide-ranging strategies for agricultural innovation and food production taking shape across the region in an easy-to-navigate and accessible format that includes key data and infographics.

+The report provides details of the significant food security challenges that the region has long faced, such as water scarcity and a lack of arable soil – which have been exacerbated by climate change.

 Against this backdrop, the report charts the strides made across the GCC before and during the pandemic to reduce imports by investing in supportive technology solutions, such as water management, with a specific focus on desalination.
 It notes that such steps have helped to create an attractive investment environment for regional and international businesses eyeing opportunities in the sector.